-In order to continue to receive financial aid at Caltech, students must maintain satisfactory academic progress toward completion of the baccalaureate degree as defined in the Caltech Catalog.
-Whenever this is not maintained, approval for reinstatement by the Undergraduate Academic Standards and Honors Committee, the registrar, or the dean of students (as described in the Caltech
+In order to continue to receive financial aid at Caltech, students must maintain satisfactory academic progress toward completion of the baccalaureate degree as defined on pages 141 and 176.
+Whenever this is not maintained, approval for reinstatement by the Undergraduate Academic Standards and Honors Committee, the registrar, or the dean of students (as described on pages 137-139) shall reestablish satisfactory progress for purposes of financial aid eligibility.

-Catalog) shall reestablish satisfactory progress for purposes of financial-aid eligibility.
-In general, assistance is available to eligible students for the first 12 terms of enrollment (or the equivalent for transfer or less than full-time students).
+In general, assistance is available to eligible students for the first 12 terms of enrollment (or the equivalent for transfer or less-thanfull-time students).
 Exceptions may be approved after submission of a petition to the Financial Aid Office.
 Petition forms are available in the Financial Aid Office.